The world of CBD products is somewhat of a treasure-trove. (I mean, there are Delta 9 gummies now!)

 Okay, okay, you might be a little more advanced.
 But it never hurts to start from the very beginning, right?

 So let's just start with the basics.
-A tincture is an oil concoction that you take in small drops under your tongue or through a spray.
+A CBD or THC tincture is an oil concoction that you take in small drops under your tongue or through a spray.

 Taking CBD this way allows those few drops to enter your bloodstream quickly.
 But we're already getting ahead of ourselves.